Eastern rockhopper penguin: Threats and Conservation

 The eastern rockhopper penguin is considered a vulnerable species due to rapid population declines.
 This decrease in population is mostly seen in breeding regions since it is the easiest form of census.
-Most research agrees that the decline in rockhopper penguins is due to low food availability and decrease in food quality driven by climate change.
-Due to climate change, sea surface and ocean temperatures are changing and this effects the distribution of prey populations.
-Rockhopper penguins, and many other species, are sensitive to changes in water temperature and as a consequence, adult penguins must forage farther away from breeding colonies.
-They often return with smaller amounts of food for their chicks which leads to a decrease in body mass.
-Low food availability also has a large effect on penguin's moult period.
-Moulting is a very energy demanding process and requires penguins have sufficient body mass.
-Due to poor diet, there is an increase in mortality during the moulting season.
-Low food quality and abundance in wintering regions have also led to an increase in adult mortality.
+Most research agrees that the decline in rockhopper penguins is due to low food availability and a decrease in food quality driven by climate change.
+Due to climate change, sea surface and ocean temperatures are changing, and this affects the distribution of prey populations.
+Rockhopper penguins, and many other species, are sensitive to changes in water temperature and, as a consequence, adult penguins must forage farther away from breeding colonies.
+They often return with smaller amounts of food for their chicks, which leads to a decrease in body mass.
+Low food availability also has a large effect on penguins' moult period.
+Moulting is a very energy-demanding process and requires penguins to have sufficient body mass.
+Due to a poor diet, mortality increases during the moulting season.
+Low food quality and abundance in wintering regions have also led to increased adult mortality.
 Climate change has additionally affected the amount and intensity of storms in breeding ranges.
-Intensity of winds displace prey populations and reduce penguin foraging success.
+Wind intensity displaces prey populations and reduces penguin foraging success.